-Physical prompting is touching a dog as a cue to perform a behavior, for example, touching a dog's rear as a cue to sit, or touching a dog to get his attention.
+Physical prompting is touching a dog as a cue to perform a behavior.
+Some examples include touching a dog's rear as a cue to sit, blocking (with physical contact) the dog with the student's body to keep the dog from moving forward, or touching a dog to get his attention.
 Physical prompting can create pressure or anxiety for dogs, even if no physical pressure is used.
 C.L.A.S.S.TM tests are for assessing responses to verbal and visual cues, so physical prompting is not allowed.
 An exception to this rule will be made for students with deaf dogs, where touch can be used for attention.